sfan5/glc/README.md

 # About glc
-**glc** is an [ALSA](http://en.wikipedia.org/wiki/Advanced_Linux_Sound_Architecture ALSA) & [OpenGL](http://en.wikipedia.org/wiki/OpenGL) capture tool for Linux.
+**glc** is an [ALSA](http://en.wikipedia.org/wiki/Advanced_Linux_Sound_Architecture) & [OpenGL](http://en.wikipedia.org/wiki/OpenGL) capture tool for Linux.
 It consists of a generic video capture, playback and processing library and a set of tools built around that library. **glc** should be able to capture any application that uses ALSA for sound and OpenGL for drawing.
 It is still a relatively new project but already has a long list of features.

 **glc** is inspired by [yukon](https://devel.neopsis.com/projects/yukon) (another, excellent real-time video capture tool for Linux) and [Fraps](http://en.wikipedia.org/wiki/Fraps) (a popular Windows tool for the same purpose).

 # Features / Highlights
- * The complete [source code](Develop) is available and licenced under zlib-style licence.
+ * Open Source and licenced under zlib-style licence.
  * Thread-based architechture takes full advantage of multicore-CPUs.
  * Support for multiple simultaneous audio and video streams.
  * Reads frames asynchronously from GPU using **GL_ARB_pixel_buffer_object** extension.
  * Does enforce fps cap only in the captured stream.
  * If the application can play audio using ALSA, **glc** can record it regardless of sound card's capabilities.
  * Support for recording voice to a separate audio stream.
- * Stores color correction information and applies it at playback.
  * Minimal application overhead (eg. slow HDD does not slow program down).
  * Fast arbitrary ratio video scaling with bilinear filtering.
  * Does colorspace conversion to YCbCr 420jpeg which cuts stream size in half.